opinion

 The day before, 81-year-old Jeanette McIver was allegedly killed by her husband, who was arrested and charged with her murder.

-Four women dead this month, allegedly killed by men they knew.
+Eight women dead in August, allegedly killed by men they knew.
 And yet, outside a handful of small headlines, our national response is silence.

 Without the tireless work of advocates who share these atrocities online, many of us wouldn't have even known these women endured such violent deaths.